Reeceeboii/NoRedditNewTab/README.md

 ## A note

 While this has been published to [addons.mozilla.org](addons.mozilla.org), it has mostly been put there for my sanity; so that I don't need to sideload it.
-Because it's sort of a hack rather than something that is reliable and thoroughly tested, it has been marked as experimental.
+It is not likely to function into the long term and I will not be around 24/7 to fix it if it breaks (and it **WILL** break if and when Reddit change the layout/IDs of the notifications section of their web client.)

 I have not published to the Chrome store, as I personally do not use Chrome ([and neither should you](https://www.browserlondon.com/blog/2019/02/11/chromium-eroding-open-web/))!

-It **WILL** break if Reddit change the layout/IDs of the notifications section of their web client.